-Dior – As anywhere you go shopping in Paris, you will be greeted with “Bonjour Madame/Monsieur” upon entering this boutique shop.
-The store is beautifully decorated, like an elegant apartment with the latest trending merchandise in stock.
+As anywhere you go shopping in Paris, you will be greeted with “Bonjour Madame/Monsieur” upon entering this boutique shop.
+The Dior flagship on Avenue Montaigne has stunning in-store architecture and visual merchandising, and will surely exceed your expectations.
+Overall, the Dior store will provide shopping experience in Paris with its stunning interior design, like an elegant apartment with the latest trending merchandise in stock.

 Other notable shops on Avenue Montaigne: Valentino, Dolce & Gabbana, Gucci, Céline, Hermès, and Prada.

-Other notable shops on Georges V: Kenzo, Santonie Paris, Stefano Ricci France, Elie Saab.
+Other notable shops on George V: Kenzo, Santonie Paris, Stefano Ricci France, Elie Saab.

 When it comes to Paris and fashion, don’t think it’s just for the ladies.
 Shopping in Paris for men has fantastic concept stores, boutiques, and department stores that cater to the style-conscious, modern man.
-Below are some of my favorite stops for shopping in the fashion capital of the world.
+Below are some of my favorite shopping center the fashion capital of the world.

-PHM Saint Pères – Pierre Henri Mattout founded PHM Saint Pėres in 2014.
+Pierre Henri Mattout founded PHM Saint Pėres in 2014.
 This boutique men’s shop is one of the best places to shop in Paris for a mixture of designer brands and exclusive sneaker collections.
-PHM Saint Pères has a robust online presence and a stylish flagship store in the heart of the luxury neighborhood of Saint-Germain-des-Prés.
+PHM Saint Pères has a robust online presence and a stylish flagship store in the luxury neighborhood of Saint-Germain-des-Prés.
 The Japanese influence is evident in the choice of designers, which reflects the high performance and street-wear merchandise at the store.
-You can pick up other items at the store, such as art books and grooming products, and a collection of button-down shirts designed by Pierre Henri Mattout himself.
+You can find other items such as art books, grooming products, and a collection of button-down shirts.

 Places to Shop in Paris for Designer Brands: Rue Du Faubourg Saint Honoré